Web3NL/motoko-book/src/common-internet-computer-canisters/ic-management-canister.md

 ## Test

 To test all the functions, we `await*` all of them in a `try-catch` block inside a regular shared public function.
-Our function either returns `#OK` or `#ERR` with a caught error message that is converted into text.
+This test is available in [`ic-management-public-functions.mo`](_mo/ic-management/ic-management-public-functions.mo).

 ```motoko
 {{#include _mo/ic-management/ic-management-public-functions.mo:test}}
 ```

+Our function either returns `#OK` or `#ERR` with a caught error message that is converted into text.